LinnyPurple/Lachlan-George-Joey/index.md

 This documentation is targeted towards the following users:
 - Developers who has basic knowledge of system memory such as pointers.
 - Devlopers who has basic knowledge of programming operators such as bit shift.
+- Term 1 student at British Columbia Institute of Technology

 ---